Multi-antenna Interference Management for Coded Caching

 In the following, the general algorithm for the delivery phase for any set of parameters $K$, $L$, $N$ and $M$ in Algorithm~\ref{Alg_Main} is described.
 Let us first provide a light description of the algorithm.
 Algorithm's inputs contains library contents $W_1,\dots,W_N$, user requests indices $d_1,\dots,d_K$, and the channel gain matrix $\mathbf{H} = [\mathbf{h}_1, \ldots, \mathbf{h}_K]$.
 In addition, the algorithm takes two design parameters $\alpha$ and $\beta$ which should be tuned based on the working $SNR$, and the required complexity of the involved optimization problem.

-The cache content placement phase is the same as the scheme proposed in \cite{MaddahAli-2014}, where each file is split into ${K \choose t}$ subfiles, and we do not repeat it here.
-The only difference is that here we further split each subfile in \cite{MaddahAli-2014} into minifiles such that the total number of minifiles is
+The cache content placement phase is similar to the scheme~\cite{MaddahAli-2014} introduced in Section~\ref{sec:multicast_bf_cc}, where each file is split into ${K \choose t}$ subfiles.
+The only difference is that here we further need to split each subfile in \cite{MaddahAli-2014} into smaller fragments such that the total number of minifiles is